Oluwasetemi/css-note/slides.md

 - vw: 1% of the viewport width.
 - vh: 1% of the viewport height.
 - vmin and vmax: Relative to the smaller or larger of vw and vh.
+- lvh and lvw
+- ch: Relative to the width of the "0" (zero) character.
+- svh and svw
+- dvh and dvw

 ```css
 font-size: 5vw; /* Font size based on viewport width */